ACM Logo

 Program Details

 Our CNA/GNA program is a 16-credit program designed to be completed in one semester (or may be taken in two).
-Students can register for these classes through Continuing Education or as a credit course.
-Financial Aid is available for qualifying credit students.
-Limited financial aid may be available for CE students.
+Students can register for these classes through Continuing Education (CE) or as a credit course.
+Financial aid opportunities are available for qualifying individuals.

 Throughout the classroom portion, students work in our contemporary skills lab for hands-on learning.
-After completing the classroom/skills session, students practice their skills and knowledge under the supervision of their instructor during their 45-hour clinical at a local nursing home.
+After completing the classroom & skills portion, students practice their skills and knowledge under the supervision of their clinical instructor during their 45-hour clinical at a local nursing home.

 The CNA/GNA program at ACM is designated as a Health Manpower Shortage Program by the Maryland Higher Education Commission (MHEC).